 How many babysitters will the average kid have in their lifetime?
-It’s likely over a dozen.
-Life happens and it brings different people into our circles at different times—which includes sitters.
+It’s likely more than a dozen.
+Life happens and it brings different people into our circles at different times, and that often includes caregivers.

 Get to Know the Babysitter

-The best way to help break the ice between your little ones and the new sitter is to break the ice between the two of you beforehand.
+The best way to help break the ice between your little ones and the new sitter?
+Break the ice between the two of you beforehand.
 Schedule interviews over the phone or in-person.
 Don’t rush these.
-Yes, it’s time for you to make sure they’re qualified, but it’s also time to build a rapport with the person that’ll be taking care of your child.
+Sure, it’s time for you to make sure they’re qualified, but it’s also time to build a little rapport with the person who will be taking care of your child.
 Building your own relationship with the sitter will make it easier for you to introduce them to potentially nervous little ones.

 Talk About the New Sitter During Dinner

-Adults like to have information on any new people we’re about to spend time with.
-Kids are no different.
-Before the scheduled sitting, talk about the sitter with your little one.
-Share their name, what they’re like, and other tidbits you learned during your interviews.
+Adults like to have information on any new people we’re about to spend time with, so why would kids be any different?
+Before the scheduled sitting, talk about the sitter with your child.
+Not just their name and age.
+Describe what their personality is like, what they like to do, where they live, and any other details your child might find interesting.
 Then spend some time talking about things they might like to do together.

 Build-in Time For Walk-Throughs

-On the day of the sitting, make sure you build-in time to walk-through the routines and any extra details that’ll be helpful (where the games are, kid-friendly snacks, art supplies, etc.).
-Don’t ask a new babysitter to arrive the moment you need to be walking out the door.
-That timing stress affects everyone involved.
-For first sittings, plan to spend up to 30 mins getting everyone introduced.
+On the day of the sitting, be sure to build-in time to walk-through the routines and any extra details that’ll be helpful (where the games are, which kid-friendly snacks they might want, where the art supplies live, etc.).
+Don’t ask a new babysitter to arrive the moment you need to be rushing out the door.
+That too-close-for-comfort timing stress affects everyone involved.
+For first-time visits, plan to spend up to 30 minutes getting everyone introduced.
 You can even get the kids involved.
-Sometimes, a task (like showing the sitter where the games are) will help break the ice with a new person.
+Sometimes, a task (such as showing the sitter where the games are) will help your child connect with a new caregiver.

 Once the new sitter is settled into the house, don’t prolong the goodbyes.
-At this point, you’ve done the work to make sure you and the sitter are comfortable and set to move on.
+At this point, you’ve laid the groundwork to ensure you and the sitter are comfortable and set to move on.
 Nothing throws a wrench in that work like long, belabored goodbyes.
 If it’s the first time you’re leaving a little one with a new sitter, this might be the hardest part, but it’s important to keep it brief.
-A quick, confident goodbye sends signals that everything is, and will be ok.
+A quick, confident goodbye sends signals that everything is, and will be okay.

 Setting things and activities your kids love out will help make the goodbyes quick.
-For babies, that’s lovies and pacifiers.
-For toddlers and older kids, it’s the activities they love to do, but don’t always get the chance to do.
-Think about some of the things that need supervision. i.e. science experiments, play dough, games, etc.
+For babies, that might be lovies and pacifiers.
+For toddlers and older kids, it’s the activities they love, but don’t always get the chance to do.
+Think about some of the things that need supervision (such as science experiments, play dough, games, etc.).

-When a sitter is new, it’s good for you to take some extra steps to help them build a bond with your kids and guide them toward things they’ll like to do together.
-A good sitter will start to learn and plan fun activities on their own, but that takes time and knowing who you’re planning for.
+When a sitter is new, it’s always smart to take some extra steps to help them build a bond with your kids and guide them toward things they’ll like to do together.
+A good sitter will start to learn and plan fun activities on their own, but that takes time and knowing who they are planning for.

 Overall, transitioning to a new sitter smoothly just takes a little planning and forward-thinking.
 It starts with opening up the lines of communication and talking to multiple sitters to find the one that fits your family best.